integreat-io/integreat-authenticator-oauth2/README.md

 const great = Integreat.create(defs, resources)
 ```

-An auth def with the client credentials grant type could look like this:
+An auth def with the authorization code grant type could look like this:

 ```javascript
 const def = {